laban405/mikrosell/README.md

 ## Introduction
-Troika Hub is a powerful platform designed to foster creativity and productivity.
-Whether you're building innovative web apps, automating tasks, or developing AI-driven tools, Troika Hub provides the resources and tools to bring your ideas to life.
+Mikrosell is a powerful platform designed to foster creativity and productivity.
+Whether you're building innovative web apps, automating tasks, or developing AI-driven tools, Mikrosell provides the resources and tools to bring your ideas to life.
 Our ecosystem includes Inquirix, Optix, Conferix, Scrapix, and more, empowering individuals and teams to create, collaborate, and innovate.

 ## Products